msyk/FMDataAPI/README.md

 - 2025-03-19: [Ver.33]
   The query method supports date format parameter (Thanks to @stathisaska).
   The debug property of the CommunicationProvider class initializes the bool false value (Thanks to Bernhard).
+- 2025-xx-xx: [Ver.34]
+  Bug fix in the sort parameter (Thanks to @filiptorphage-mjuk).